Phone: (845) 257-3760

 In the major program, a sophomore-level survey course, EGS370 Introduction to Environmental Science & Engineering, draws on the foundation courses to bring together a truly interdisciplinary view of environmental science.
 Students will see how the different sciences must be combined to understand and address environmental problems.
 Particular emphasis will be placed on the roles of chemistry, geology, and environmental engineering.
 In the senior year, students will engage in a full-year Senior Research Project under the supervision of a faculty mentor or an experienced regional scientist.
 During the spring term of the senior year, oral presentations of student research projects will be made in a Senior Seminar.
 This seminar will also feature guest scientists who will relate their own work in environmental science.

-The EGS major program is a rigorous four-year sequence in science and mathematics, so it is essential that interested students seek advising early in their college studies.
+The Environmental Science major is a rigorous four-year sequence in science and mathematics, so it is essential that interested students seek advising early in their undergraduate studies.
 First-year students should take GLG201 Physical Geology and GLG211 Physical Geology Laboratory, CHE201 General Chemistry I and CHE211 General Chemistry I Lab, and MAT251 Calculus I in their first semester, followed by PHY201 General Physics 1 and PHY211 Physics 1 Laboratory, CHE202 General Chemistry II and CHE212 General Chemistry II Lab, and MAT252 Calculus II in their second semester.

 Transfer students should complete the above first-year requirements before entering SUNY New Paltz and should additionally take one year of calculus-based physics, a course in statistics, a laboratory course in historical geology, and organic chemistry.